 Tattoo removal is a procedure done to try to remove an unwanted tattoo.
 Common techniques used for tattoo removal include laser surgery, surgical removal and dermabrasion.

 Tattoo ink is placed beneath the top layer of skin.
 That makes tattoo removal more complicated — and expensive — than the original tattoo application.
-If you're no longer satisfied with your tattoo, however, tattoo removal might be possible.

 If you're interested in tattoo removal, consult your dermatologist about the options.
 Don't attempt tattoo removal on your own.
 Do-it-yourself tattoo removal creams and other home treatments aren't likely to be effective and can cause skin irritation or other reactions.

-- Schmidt RM, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/index.
+- Schmidt R, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/home.
 Accessed Dec.
-2, 2011.
+21, 2014.

 - Kluger N. The risks of do-it-yourself and over-the-counter devices for tattoo removal.
 International Journal of Dermatology.
 2015:54:13.